fourks/cps2_digiav/README.md

 * OSD/UI
 * resolution select
 * more scanline options
-* audio ASRC on FPGA
 * settings store / profiles

 Installation
 --------------------------
 The add-on board can be installed on top of CPS3 board, preferably close to JAMMA connector.
 The following additional parts are required:
-* SRC4190 IC (until audio ASRC on FPGA is implemented)
 * 2pcs 0603 10k SMD resistors and TL2243 switch (or 2 external buttons connecting "vol+" and "vol-" pads to GND when pressed)
 * ribbon cable (~15cm, at least 5x4=20 conductors)
 * coaxial cable (~50cm total)